 - It is a platform-agnostic, self-contained Java-based program that’s easy to install & run because of its packages for Windows, Mac OS, and Unix-like OSs.

-- It is an open-source tool that’s backed by heavy community support.
+- It is an open-source DevOps automation tool backed by strong community support.

 2. AWS CodePipeline

 Yes, we know AWS is not a popular name in the CI/CD tools list, but we have still included it because of its robust applications & use cases.
-CI/CD pipeline can be built using AWS CodePipeline and it utilizes a continuous delivery service module that models, visualizes, and automates all the steps required for a software release.
+A DevOps pipeline can be built using AWS CodePipeline, which utilizes a continuous delivery service module that models, visualizes, and automates all the steps required for a software release.

 Features that make AWS CodePipeline a good CI/CD tool:

-- The tool offers highly customized workflow modeling.
+- The tool offers highly customized workflow modeling, making it a strong DevOps automation tool.

-- You can integrate your own custom plugins in the system.
+- You can integrate your own custom plugins into the system, improving DevOps orchestration.

-- AWS CodePipeline allows you to create notifications for events impacting your pipelines & receive notifications/alerts in case of a failure/issue.
+AWS CodePipeline allows you to create notifications for events impacting your DevOps pipeline and receive alerts in case of a failure or issue.

 3. CircleCI

-CircleCI is a continuous integration and delivery platform that enables development teams to automate the build, test, and deployment processes and release code more quickly.
-The tool can be set up to efficiently run extremely complex pipelines using caching, docker layer caching, resource classes, and many other features.
+CircleCI is a continuous integration and delivery platform that enables development teams to automate the build, test, and deployment processes, helping them release code more quickly.
+The tool can be set up to efficiently run extremely complex DevOps pipelines using caching, Docker layer caching, resource classes, and many other features.

 Some of its key features are: